Berks County F.C.

 Berks County Football Club is a football club based in Ascot, England but with teams playing across the County of Berkshire.
-They are currently members of the and groundshare with Ascot United FC.
+They are currently members of the and groundshare with Ascot United F.C..

 History

-Berks County FC were founded from two Clubs established in 2009 by current President Richard Lloyd and current Secretary Steve Kay.
+Berks County FC were founded from two clubs established in 2009 by current President Richard Lloyd and current Secretary Steve Kay.
 In 2014, following a merger between Bracknell Rovers and Sunninghill Saints, a senior team was formed, being placed in the Thames Valley Premier League.

-In 2021, the Club was admitted into the Combined Counties League Division One, and during the 2023–24 season, they gained promotion to Step 5 of the National League System.
+In 2021, the club was admitted into the Combined Counties League Division One, and during the 2023–24 season, they gained promotion to Step 5 of the National League System.

 Berks County entered the FA Vase for the first time in 2021–22 and the FA Cup for the first time in 2024–25.

 Ground

-The club groundshare with Ascot United FC at The Racecourse, Winkfield Row, Ascot SL57RJ.
+The club groundshare with Ascot United FC at The Racecourse, Winkfield Row, Ascot SL5 7RJ.